learn-co-curriculum/jsdom-mod-the-dom-tree-readme/README.md

 ## Objectives

-1. Describe How the DOM Works as a Tree
+1. Describe how the DOM works as a tree
-2. Define the Computer Science Version of "Tree"
+2. Define the computer science version of "Tree"
 3. Ask the DOM to find or "select" an HTML element or elements in the rendered page
 4. Remove the selected element(s) or insert a new element (and / or)
 5. Adjust a property of the selected element(s)